 Speak up… and Sign

 The electronic signature process has provided a method of digital consent since the dawn of the ESIGN ACT in 2000.
-The turn of the millennium brought a slew of technological advances—flat screens, bluetooth, smartphones, snapchat—and infinite eSignature potential, like the ability to send documents for signature via SMS messaging, on the go and within CRM integrations.
+The turn of the millennium brought a slew of technological advances—flat screens, bluetooth, smartphones, snapchat—and infinite eSignature potential… like sending documents for signature via SMS messaging, on the go, and CRM integrations.

 Yet, these sleek new eSign methods don’t necessarily meet the needs of all use cases.
 In fact, for some enterprises, like telephone service companies and contract renewal providers, limiting eSigning to online platforms doesn’t make logical business sense.
 This is why AssureSign provides the ability to capture verbal signatures.

 What is a Verbal Signature

 An electronic signature is defined by the ESIGN act as “an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”
 Verbal signatures fall into the “sound” and “process” facets of an eSignature’s legal definition.
 If you’re familiar with third party verification (TPV), you’re even more familiar with verbal signatures than you may assume!
 TPV is typically utilized for soliciting short affirmations and confirmations, and has been popular among myriad industries for years.

 An AssureSign verbal signature, whether in the form of a longer verbal contract or a shorter TPV, can be captured through a telephone or cellphone call via an automated interactive voice response (IVR) system or live agent.In fact, signers can be automatically given the opportunity to speak with a live representative to complete the signature process.